enklu/enklu.github.io/docs/API/Messages.md

 function enter() {
   // If there is a trigger message if (TRIGGER_MSG) {
-    // listen for the trigger message to start SAI. messages.on(TRIGGER_MSG, increaseMagic);
+    // listen for the trigger message to increase magic. messages.on(TRIGGER_MSG, increaseMagic);
   }

   if (RESET_MSG) {
-    // listen for the trigger message to start SAI. messages.on(RESET_MSG, reset);
+    // listen for the trigger message to reset magic. messages.on(RESET_MSG, reset);
   }
 }